Akron Zips to host Lamar Cardinals Friday - WTOP News

 Akron, Ohio; Friday, 6 p.m.
 EST

-Akron went 24-11 overall a season ago while going 13-1 at home.
-The Zips averaged 73.6 points per game last season, 13.3 on free throws and 24 from 3-point range.
+Akron went 24-11 overall last season while going 13-1 at home.
+The Zips averaged 73.6 points per game while shooting 45.4% from the field and 32.5% from 3-point distance last season.

-Lamar finished 5-10 on the road and 19-14 overall last season.
-The Cardinals averaged 17.0 points off of turnovers, 13.2 second-chance points and 4.9 bench points last season.
+Lamar finished 19-14 overall last season while going 5-10 on the road.
+The Cardinals averaged 77.8 points per game while shooting 45.0% from the field and 34.6% from deep last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.